 top of page

-The implanted idea by the education institutions that money is not the most important thing for mental health providers is a big impediment to the success of your business.
-Especially since close to 50% of graduating providers will end up working in a private practice which the majority will own.
+The implanted idea by educational institutions that money is not the most important thing for mental health providers is a big impediment to the success of your business.
+Especially since nearly 50% of graduating providers will end up working in a private practice that the majority will own.

-It's true, helping people is a calling.
+It's true, that helping people is a calling.
 A calling that not everyone is ready to answer, but you are.
 And it might feel ethically wrong to mix your profession with money.
 People come to you at their most vulnerable state so shouldn't your calling be the most important element of building a successful private practice?
+In short, no.

 Otherwise, you will burn out or worse, become disillusioned with your field altogether.

-When you're looking at your practice from a business perspective, you need to look at the numbers.
-What number of clients do you need to see a week?
-How much should you charge?
-What are your expenses?
-What will be your salary?
+When you're looking at your practice from a business perspective, you need to look at your numbers, specifically:

-For starters, your services are dependant on your working hours.
+For starters, your services depend on your working hours.
 You trade time for money and you have a limited supply of time.

 So even if you filled all your waking hours with clients at the highest rate possible, you would still be limited in the income you can produce at the end of the month.
 You will also be completely exhausted and miserable (But this blog post is not about that).

-So that means that you need to look for supplemental income.
+That means that you need to look for supplemental income.
 The good news is that there's no lack of ideas out there about supplemental income for therapists.
-The bad news is that you need to choose which direction to take.
+The bad news is that you'll need to choose which direction to take.

 But before we dive into the ideas themselves, I want you to prepare and understand what you can or cannot do.